As the sun sets on Millville, the lights come up at the Fleischner Center acting as a shining beacon and marking the entrance to the campus.

 The Fleischner Family Admissions Center will contribute to a stronger sense of community and belonging for current and future SPS students and reflect the School’s mission to “engage young people in a diverse, inclusive, and ethical community, dedicated to the pursuit of excellence in character and scholarship and inspired by the beauty and spirit of our Milville home.”

-Alumni and parents who wish to support this project or future student-centered initiatives can contact Scott Bohan ‘94, P’24, ‘25, chief advancement officer, at sbohan@sps.edu.
+Alumni and parents who wish to support future student-centered initiatives like this can contact Scott Bohan ‘94, P’24, ‘25, chief advancement officer, at sbohan@sps.edu.